shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Did you count pregnant wolves?
 And those wolves who would be willing to fight if they had to?”

-“I go to training everyday.
+“I go to training every day.
 If they were willing to fight, why aren’t they at training?”

 “Shh!”
 Mother hushed them.
 “Well done, Wryonin.
 Mudrich, what is your count?”